Everest Base Camp & Gokyo Lakes Trek

 Accommodation: Teahouse

-Early this morning you’ll board a plane for a quick journey from Kathmandu to Lukla (2827m) (approximately 45 minutes).
+Early this morning you’ll board a plane for a quick journey from Kathmandu to Lukla (2827 m).
 This is no regular flight – you’ll be flying parallel to the giants of the Himalayas and, if the weather’s good, make sure to secure a seat on the left for amazing views of the mountains bordering Nepal and China.
-You’ll touch down on an airstrip built by Sir Edmund Hillary and the Sherpas in the mid-1960s.
-Then it’s time to meet your porters and take some time to warm up with an exploration of the village of Lukla.
+Touch down on the airstrip, then it’s time to meet your porters and take some time to warm up with an exploration of the village of Lukla.
 After a quick safety talk, gear up and begin your trek to Phakding.
-You’ll descend towards the milky white waters of the Dudh Kosi River, where you will join the main trail to Namche Bazaar, located just above Chaunrikharka (2713m).
-The walk is easy and after passing through the small village of Ghat (2550m), it’s only a short walk to Phakding.
+You’ll descend towards the milky white waters of the Dudh Kosi River, where you’ll join the main trail to Namche Bazaar, located just above Chaunrikharka (2713 m).
+The walk is easy and after passing through the small village of Ghat (2550 m), it’s only a short walk to Phakding.

 Accommodation: Teahouse

-Today you’ll trek around 7 hours to Namche Bazaar, where you’ll spend a couple of days acclimatising to the altitude.
-You might also get your first look at Everest itself.
-From Phakding you’ll cross the river and head up the valley, following in the footsteps of the porters loaded with supplies for Namche Bazaar.
+Today you’ll trek to Namche Bazaar, where you’ll spend two nights acclimatising to the altitude – and might even get your first look at Everest itself.
+From Phakding, you’ll begin to head up the valley.
 The trail, lined with blue pine forest, follows the river valley and is especially spectacular in spring when the rhododendron flowers are bright in bloom.
-Cross the Dudh Kosi River at Benkar, and look way up above 6,000 metres to see the peaks of snow-capped Kusum Kanguru (6369m) and Thamserku (6623m).
+Cross the Dudh Kosi river at Benkar, and look way up above 6,000 metres to see the peaks of snow-capped Kusum Kanguru (6369 m) and Thamserku (6623m).
 Press on to Monjo (2835m), a good place to break for lunch.
 From here the walk starts to get a little tougher, with a steep ascent to Namche Bazaar.
 Enter into the national park, cross the river through the village of Jorsale (2805m) and then continue upstream.
-Cross another spectacular suspension bridge and begin the ascent to Namche Bazaar.
-Get your camera out as now there will be your first glimpse of the peaks of Everest, Lhotse, Nuptse and Taweche.
+Cross the spectarular Hillary Bridge and begin the ascent to Namche Bazaar.
+Get your camera out as on a clear day you’ll get your first glimpse of the peaks of Everest, Lhotse, Nuptse and Taweche.
 Namche will be your last chance to check your equipment and hire any additional gear for the high altitudes from Dingboche onwards.
-Namche Bazaar is also the last chance to enjoy the local nightlife or take to the pool hall and video parlours.

 Accommodation: Teahouse

 You’ll stay at Namche Bazaar for another night so that you can properly acclimatise to the altitude.
-One of the best ways to do this is to take strenuous walk up to a high altitude then come back down to sleep – so there’s an optional walk above the Bhote Khola River Valley towards Thami (3810m).
-Taking a walk to see both the sunrise and sunset views from the national park headquarters above the village is also a great option.
-This stunning vista includes a super panorama of the Khumbu peaks and great views of Everest.
-The national park headquarters are home to interesting displays about Sherpa lifestyle and culture, and the local flora and fauna.
+One of the best ways to do this is to take a strenuous walk up to a high altitude then come back down to sleep.
+Your optional (but recommended) walk today will take you to see views from the Tenzing Norgay Memorial and Sagarmatha National Park Museum above the village.
+If the conditions are right, this stunning vista includes a panorama of the Khumbu peaks and great views of Everest.
+The national park museum is also home to interesting displays about Sherpa lifestyle and culture, and the local flora and fauna.
+Then, continue your hike to higher elevations with a visit to Sagarmatha Next, who support local communities to create and implement a sustainable waste handling systems in the region.
+Return to town and enjoy a free rest of your day.
 Namche gained its importance during the period when Tibetan salt was traded for the lowland grains of Nepal.
-Rugs, clothing, salt and dried meat still all do a roaring trade in the village centre, so haggle for any extra supplies you might need.
+There's still a roaring trade in the village centre, so be sure to use this chance to stock up on any extra supplies you might need.

 Accommodation: Teahouse

-From Namche, you will ascend to the airstrip at Shyanboche, and then to a lunch spot in Khumjung, the largest village in the region.
-Here you can fill up on dhal bhat, noodles, and more.
-Towering above Khumjung is the sacred rocky peak of Khumbilya (5761m).
+From Namche ascend to the airstrip at Shyanboche, then on to a lunch spot in Khumjung, the largest village in the region.
+Here you can fill up on dhal bhat, noodles and more, after lunch opt to enter the Khumjung Buddist Monastery.
+Towering above Khumjung is the sacred rocky peak of Khumbilya (5761 m).
 It’s the home of the guardian goddess of the region, often depicted in religious paintings (or thangkas) as a white-faced figure on a white horse.
-The trail winds around Khumbilya's lower slopes, passing through beautiful birch forest and then climbing from treeless, grassy slopes to a stupa on top of a rocky ridge (3992m).
+The trail winds around Khumbilya's lower slopes, passing through beautiful birch forest and then climbing from treeless, grassy slopes to a stupa on top of a rocky ridge (3992 m).
 Once again the views of the surrounding mountains are magnificent.
 Phortse can be seen across the valley – a picturesque village set in a patchwork of stone walled fields.
-You will stay overnight at the cluster of lodges on the saddle, known as Mongla.
+You’ll stay overnight at the cluster of lodges on the saddle, known as Mongla.

 Accommodation: Teahouse

-Acclimatisation is tough, so be sure to take it easy over the next three days and don't push yourself too hard.
-From Mongla, descend 300 metres on a series of switchback trails to the Dudh Kosi River at Phortse Bridge.
-The trail to Gokyo can be deceptive and some can ascend too quickly, but you will take your time.
-Leaving Phortse Bridge, you’ll ascend steeply at first and then contour high above the valley, enjoying excellent views (truly, every view is beyond excellent) of Kantega, Thamserku and Ama Dablam (6856m).
-About an hour's walk from Phortse Bridge, you’ll get your first views of the mammoth peak of Cho Oyo (8153m) at the head of the valley.
-Trek beyond the tree line and pass some imposing waterfalls en route to the yak herding settlements of Tongba (4015m) and Gyele (4050m).
+The altitude can make things tough, so be sure to take it easy over the next three day and don’t push yourself too hard.
+From Mongla, descend on a series of switchback trails to the Dudh Kosi River at Phortse Bridge.
+The trail to Gokyo can be deceptive and some can ascend too quickly, but you’ll take your time.
+Leaving Phortse Bridge, you’ll ascend steeply at first and then contour high above the valley, enjoying excellent views (truly, every view is beyond excellent) of Kantega, Thamserku and Ama Dablam (6856 m).
+About an hour's walk from Phortse Bridge, you’ll get your first views of the mammoth peak of Cho Oyo (8153 m) at the head of the valley.
+Trek beyond the tree line and pass some imposing waterfalls on route to the yak herding settlements of Tongba (4015 m) and Gyele (4050 m).
 From here it’s a short distance to Dole, where you’ll spend the night.
-You’ll also explore the upper Dole Valley while you’re here, returning via a high ridge above the lodge to take some incredible photos of Cho Oyo and Gyachung Kang (7922m) to the north, and Taweche (6542m) and Cholatse (6440m) across the valley to the east.
+You’ll also explore the upper Dole Valley while you’re here, returning via a high ridge above the lodge to take some incredible photos of Cho Oyo and Gyachung Kang (7922 m) to the north, and Taweche (6542 m) and Cholatse (6440 m) across the valley to the east.

 Accommodation: Teahouse